patmeh1/SqlNLP_AgentFramework_demo/README.md

 ### Example Questions

-#### SQL Agent Queries (Database)
+#### MedData Agent Queries (Medical Ontology)
-- "Show me all products"
+- "What does LOINC code 2947-0 represent?"
-- "What are the top 5 most expensive products?"
+- "Show me SNOMED codes for diabetes"
-- "How many customers do we have in each country?"
+- "What are all the LOINC codes for glucose tests?"
-- "Which employees have the most orders?"
+- "Find medical terminology for cardiovascular conditions"
-- "Show me orders from customers in Germany"
+- "What procedures are in the medical database?"
-- "What is the total revenue by category?"
+- "Show me lab test codes and their descriptions"
-- "List all suppliers from the USA"
+- "What SNOMED codes are related to hypertension?"
-- "Show me products that are discontinued"
+- "List all available medical codes in each category"

-#### General Agent Queries (Non-Database)
+#### General Agent Queries (Medical Knowledge)
-- "What is machine learning?"
+- "Explain what LOINC codes are"
-- "Explain the difference between SQL and NoSQL"
+- "What is the difference between LOINC and SNOMED?"
-- "Tell me about Microsoft Azure"
+- "Tell me about medical ontologies"
-- "What are best practices for API design?"
+- "What are best practices for medical coding?"
-- "How does the Northwind database relate to real-world scenarios?"
+- "How is medical data standardized in healthcare?"

 #### Mixed Conversation Example
-1. "Show me all products under $20" *(SQL Agent)*
+1. "What LOINC codes are for glucose tests?" *(MedData Agent)*
-2. "What makes a good product pricing strategy?" *(General Agent)*
+2. "Explain what glucose testing means" *(General Agent)*
-3. "How many customers do we have?" *(SQL Agent)*
+3. "Show me SNOMED codes for diabetes" *(MedData Agent)*
-4. "What is customer relationship management?" *(General Agent)*
+4. "What is the medical significance of diabetes codes?" *(General Agent)*

 ## 🤖 Multi-Agent System